-In summary, the project would occur within an urbanized neighborhood with similar development.
+The project site is designated residential and zoned RS-1-3 within the Mid-City: City Heights Community Plan area.
+The project is allowed with a conditional use permit in the underlying zone and land use designation.
+The project would occur within an urbanized neighborhood with similar development.
 The project would not conflict with any applicable land use plan, policy, or regulation of an agency with jurisdiction over the project (including but not limited to the general plan, community plan, or zoning ordinance) adopted for the purpose of avoiding or mitigating an environmental effect.
 No impact would result.
-As the project is consistent with the land use and zoning designations, impacts would be less than significant.

-C) Conflict with any applicable habitat
+c) Conflict with any applicable habitat

 conservation plan or natural \boxtimes

 community conservation plan?

-The project is located within a developed commercial and residential neighborhood and would not conflict with any applicable habitat conservation plan or natural community conservation plan.
+The project is located within a developed neighborhood and would not conflict with any applicable habitat conservation plan or natural community conservation plan.
 The project would not conflict with the City's Multiple Species Conservation Plan (MSCP), in that the site is not located within or adjacent to the Multi-habitat Planning Area (MHPA).
 No impact would occur.

 XI.
-MINERAL RESOURCES - Would the project:
+MINERAL RESOURCES - Would the project: -- --